baynec2/mspms/README.md

 There are 4 different types of functions in this package.

-1. Making mspms generically useful.
+1. Pre-processing data.
 These functions are focused on making mspms more generally useful to a wider audience outside of the very specific workflow traditionally used in the O’Donoghue lab.
 Allows for the use of other types of upstream proteomic data processing, different peptide libraries, etc.

 2. Data processing/ normalization.
 These functions allow the user to normalize and process the MSP-MS data.